tja2132/myrhythm/README.md

 ## New functionality covered in iteration 2:

-* New bootstrap UI, Morph and drastically improved routine visualization
+* New bootstrap UI with navbar and drastically improved routine visualization
 * Calendar view - quickly see your week of routines at a glance
-* Routine sorting - Sort your routine list by Name, recurrence, or start/end time
+* Routine sorting - Sort your routine list by name, recurrence, or start/end time
 * Task re-ordering - Update the sequence of tasks in a routine using the up/down buttons
 * Streamlined and improved routine creation form
 * Database optimizations and improved seed data
 * Initial steps towards tracking task completion statistics over time
-* Reorganized feature directory
+* Reorganized feature directory - all user stories passing with 100% rspec coverage

 ### Quick Start
 For initial install: